 Babus (2013) also has a model of network formation, but one in which agents share the goal of minimizing the probability of system wide default.
 In our model agents are concerned with their own expected payoffs and only indirectly with the possibility of system wide failure.
 Acemoglu et al. (2013) also discusses network formation, but the links permitted to form are constrained by an exogenously given 'opportunity' network is exogenously given.
 If the opportunity network is complete then all links are permitted.
 However, the networks that are compared in their paper arise from different opportunity networks; one complete and the other a ring.
-When the opportunity network is complete, agents from a complete network.
+When the opportunity network is complete, agents form a complete network.
 When the opportunity network is a ring, agents form a ring.
 In our model, agents are free to partner with anyone and we compare networks that arise within the same world of possibilities.
 In this sense our network formation is genuinely endogenous.
-Zawadowski (2013) models the decision of agents to purchase default insurance on their counterparties.
-This can be interpreted as a model of network formation, but it is not a model of an agent choosing a particular counterparty.
-Rather, the counterparties are fixed, and default insurance serves to change the terms of trade with an existing counterparty.
-Blume et al. (2013), is closest to our paper, in that networks form endogenously.
-However, in their model, the risk of a node defaulting is independent of the network formed.
+Zawadowski (2013) models the decision of agents to purchase default insurance on their counter-parties.
+This can be interpreted as a model of network formation, but it is not a model of an agent choosing a particular counter-party.
+Rather, the counter-parties are fixed, and default insurance serves to change the terms of trade with an existing counter-party.
+The model in Farboodi (2014) includes network formation with the same solution concept we employ.
+However, the models are different.
+In particular, default in her model is not strategic.
+Blume et al. (2013) has networks that form endogenously.
+However, the risk of a node defaulting is non-strategic and independent of the network formed.
 In our model, the likelihood of a node defaulting depends on the structure of the network formed.